The crawl space is probably a properties most ignored space, although owners would be wise to pay more attention. Why?

-Over time, crawl spaces, especially in older homes, attract and retain water and moisture.
+Over time, crawl spaces, especially in older buildings, attract and retain water and moisture.
 Excess moisture in a crawl space is not good.
 It leads to rotting wood, mold, and other issues that can cause structural damage and even allow small animals such as squirrels and rodents to set up residence.
-And once mold takes hold, its effects, combined with the mustiness of the air in the damp crawl space environment, can permeate and negatively affect the air quality inside your home.
-Poor indoor air quality is a concern, especially for people with allergies and asthma, as their symptoms can worsen in the presence of a mold infestation.
+And once mold takes hold, its effects, combined with the mustiness of the air in the damp crawl space environment, can permeate and negatively affect the air quality inside your building.
+Poor indoor air quality is a concern, especially for occupants with allergies and asthma, as their symptoms can worsen in the presence of a mold infestation.

 For mold to take hold and grow, it needs only four ingredients: mold spores, which are already in the air; organic matter, such as wood or insulation; the right temperature; and moisture in the form of water, dampness or humidity.